shinanDev/shinan.github.io/README.md

 # 👾 shinan.github.io

 **Welcome to my digital playground.**
-I'm Philipp – a former IT systemengineer on a mission to become a Developer.
+I'm Philipp – a former IT system-engineer on a mission to become a Developer.

 ---